AcxTechSistemas/verify/ARCHITECTURE.md

 # External packages

+- pix_bb: A Package for consulting pix related transactions
+- pix_sicoob: A Package for consulting pix related transactions
 - flutter_modular: A module-based architecture framework for Flutter
+- mobx_codegen: A code generator for MobX state-management library.
+- build_runner: A command-line tool for generating code and running tasks in a Dart package
-- firebase_auth: A Flutter package that provides Firebase Authentication integration
+- firebase_auth: A Flutter package for Firebase Authentication integration
 - google_sign_in: A Flutter plugin for Google Sign-In integration
-- firebase_core: A Flutter plugin that provides Firebase Core functionality
+- firebase_core: A Flutter plugin providing Firebase Core functionality
 - equatable: A Dart package for simple and efficient value equality checks
 - result_dart: A Dart package for returning results in a standardized Failure or Success format
 - mocktail: A Dart package for creating mock objects during unit tests